STARSENSE EXPLORER™ DX 130AZ SMARTPHONE APP-ENABLED NEWTONIAN REFLECTOR TELESCOPE

 Even if you live in a light polluted city location, StarSense Explorer is advanced enough to be able to pick out Jupiter, Saturn, Venus, the Orion Nebula, double stars, and a few more of the most famous celestial objects.

 But if you can take the telescope to an even slightly darker location, more objects will become visible.
-With this 130mm (5") Newtonian reflector relatively dark skies, Omega Centauri, Tarantula Nebula, the Eta Carina Nebula and so many more southern sky jewels are easily within your reach.
+With this 5” Newtonian and relatively dark skies, the Andromeda Galaxy, Hercules Open Star Cluster, and so many more are easily within your reach.

-The entire telescope kit weighs just 8.2kg pounds, so it’s perfectly portable and easy to bring on your next camping trip or to a remote observing site.
-You don't need mobile phone coverage to use the StarSense app, so it's perfect for use in the bush.
+The entire telescope kit weighs just 18 pounds, so it’s perfectly portable and easy to bring on your next camping trip or to a remote observing site.

 Everything You Need to Observe Immediately